 Where to stay in Foz do Iguaçu, Brazil

-For a special stay, one of the best hotels in Foz do Iguaçu is the Belmond Hotel das Cataratas.
+For a special stay, one of the best hotels in Foz do Iguaçu is the exceptional Belmond Hotel das Cataratas.
 Located right in front of the falls, it has exquisitely furnished rooms.
 Staff here can organise a tour of the falls outside of normal visitor hours.

-Check out the best hotels for Iguazu Falls from Brazil side here
+Check out the best hotels for Iguazu Falls from Brazil side here or explore the map below:

 How to get to Iguazu Falls from Brazil side (Foz do Iguaçu)